 For most Express customers, ServiceNow seems to be offering at least a year of Enterprise at the lower "Express" license cost, but after some fixed amount of time, most Express customers will be paying the full Enterprise license cost.
 However, just as with your Express instance, you'll only have one instance: your production instance.
 You can get a sub-production development instance as well (which we strongly recommend), but there is a cost associated with that.
-You'll have to speak with your account representative, but the most common cost I've heard quoted is $7,500/yr.
+You'll have to speak with your account representative (I do not represent them), but the most common cost I've heard quoted is $7,500/yr.

 ITSM Applications & Plugins

 Many of the more advanced IT Service Management plugins are inactive by default, which means that some OOB (out-of-box) Enterprise features and functionality are not available (initially) when upgrading from Express to Enterprise.

 While it's not too difficult to just go through and activate each of the plugins which are disabled by default after upgrading, we (and ServiceNow) strongly recommend against this.
 Instead, have a look at the list of plugins below, do some reading on their functionality, and see which plugins might make sense to activate.
 If you don't need it, it's okay not to activate it!